Cumulative effects of collision integral, strong magnetic field, and quasiparticle description on charge and heat transport in thermal QCD medium: Charge and Heat Transport in a thermal medium of noninteracting quarks and gluons

+Thus, the spatial part of the heat flow vector is obtained by plugging $\delta f_i$ into the equation \eqref{heat_vec1}.

 In order to define the thermal conductivity for a system, the number of particles in that system must be conserved and therefore it requires the associated chemical potential to be nonzero.
-In the initial stages of the heavy ion collisions and in the very early universe the value of chemical potential $(\mu)$ is small but nonzero.
-According to the Navier-Stokes equation, the heat flow vector is related to the thermal potential $U=\mu/T$ as
+In the ultrarelativistic heavy-ion collisions at RHIC and LHC, the value of chemical potential $(\mu)$ is very small \cite{Munzinger:JPG28'2002,Cleymans:JPG35'2008,Andronicet:NPA837'2010}, its value extracted from the charged particle ratios are in the range of 50-100 MeV.
+In Navier-Stokes equation, the heat flow vector is related to the gradient of the thermal potential, $U_i=\mu_i/T$ as